 - Roasted in Italy (Trieste to be precise) using high-quality coffee beans that were purchased around the world.

-- Coffee beans are roasted by experts, air-cooled and then packaged in an air-free pressurized settings
+- Coffee beans are roasted by experts, air-cooled, and then packaged in air-free pressurized settings

 - It is made using 100% Arabica coffee beans and to preserve its freshness, it is packed in nitrogen

 - Medium roast comes with a perfectly balanced and smooth flavor

 7: illy Caffe Normale Drip Medium Roast Ground Coffee 8.8 Ounce

 - Roasted in Trieste, Italy from high-quality Arabica coffee beans purchased worldwide

 - Coffee beans are skillfully roasted, air-cooled, and packaged in a sterile and pressurized environment